middlebury/college-handbook/content/iv-policies-for-the-institute/d-employee-handbook/d-6-miscellaneous-considerations.md

 ---
-slug: "/pages/iv-policies-for-the-institute/d-employee-handbook/d-6-miscellaneous-considerations"
+slug: /pages/iv-policies-for-the-institute/d-employee-handbook/d-6-miscellaneous-considerations
-date: "2021-05-01"
+date: 2021-05-01
-title: "D.6.
-Miscellaneous Considerations"
+title: D.6.
+Miscellaneous Considerations
 ---
 **D.6.a.
 Lost and Found**

 Money, clothing, or other valuables should not be left in areas where a theft might occur.
 The Institute's lost and found area is located in the Security Office.
 The Institute is not responsible for lost or stolen property.